Daniel-Radloff/LanguageROMBurner/README.md

 You can add as many flags/modes as you want.
 You can have read, write, letters, words, and phrases all active at once for instane.
 You can also configure default behavior to use these flags etc.
 ```
--h --help : Prints this menu and leaves
+-h (help) : Prints this menu and leaves
--r --read : Flash a phrase/letter/word of the language you are
+-r (read) : Flash a phrase/letter/word of the language you are
             learning and you need to guess the corresponding
             meaning/pronounciation.
--w --write: Flash the phrase/letter/word of your native language
+-w (write): Flash the phrase/letter/word of your native language
             and you need to write it out on paper and compare.
--l --letters : Use the letters section of your wordlist.
+-l (letters) : Use the letters section of your wordlist.
--W --words : Use the words section of your wordlist.
+-W (words) : Use the words section of your wordlist.
--p --phrases : Use the phrases section of your wordlist.
+-p (phrases) : Use the phrases section of your wordlist.
--a --all : Use everything under words and phrases in your
-            wordlist.
--A --allSections : Use everything under letters and words and
+-a (all) : Use everything under letters and words and
             phrases in your wordlist.
--u --use : Use a specified list.
+-u (use) : Use a specified list.
 Use just the name of the list
             without any path, list must be in the config directory.
 --setdefault : Set the default behavior of the program called with
             no commands to the commands that you specify now.